jhucsf/spring2020/assign/assign01.md

 ./apintTests
 ```

-Note that the command <code class="cmd">./apintTests</code> runs all of the test functions.
+Note that the command `./apintTests` runs all of the test functions.
 You can run a specific test function by specifying its name as a command line argument: for example,

 ```bash
 ./apintTests testCreateFromU64